 Step 6: (OPTIONAL) As you can see from the photos, I had some loose feathers already on hand that I had purchased a few years back.
 This is totally optional, but I chose to fill in the open space with those loose feathers.

 Step 7: Fill in the remaining area with pistachio nut shells.
 Add the felt backing and chain to finish your piece.
 Et voila!
 You are done!

-I had so much fun with this project that I made a second necklace using the same method - but with the pistachios only.
+I had so much fun with this project that I made a second shell necklace using the same method.
 I also incorporated a few more pieces of left over jewelry.

 I have no idea which one I like best.
 But I think I’ve found a way to use both of them in the finished space.
 For now though tell me please, which one is your favorite?